jgilfoil/k8s-gitops/README.md

 export PERSONAL_KEY_FP=772154FFF783DE317KLCA0EC77149AC618D75581
 ```
-If your cluster already exists, simply set the `PERSONAL_KEY_FP` as shown above, from your password safe.
+If your cluster already exists, make sure the gpg keys have been [restored](https://risanb.com/code/backup-restore-gpg-key/) and set the `PERSONAL_KEY_FP` as shown above, from your password safe.

 2. Create a Flux GPG Key and export the fingerprint